MailTape/MailTape-v1/_posts/2016-01-10-Homeshake.md

 Homeshake: **"**The universe is a hologram, but today you can get out of bed and make it work for you with help from Jerry Paper, what a great guy!**"**

 ## Unblonde - Look
-Degiheugi:**"**Unblonde's album "water the next day" is a good soundtrack to the glass of water you poured yourself last night and woke up next to, stale, and with all that dust on the top**"**
+Homeshake:**"**Unblonde's album "water the next day" is a good soundtrack to the glass of water you poured yourself last night and woke up next to, stale, and with all that dust on the top**"**

 ## Tonstartssbandht - Hymn Eola
-Degiheugi: **"**There is a god, and she is beautiful and gives life to song through the voices of two brothers named Andy and Edwin**“**
+Homeshake: **"**There is a god, and she is beautiful and gives life to song through the voices of two brothers named Andy and Edwin**“**

 <p id="outroduction">
-That's all folks, thanks to [Homeshake](https://www.facebook.com/homeshake/) for his soulful selection, thanks to [William Girault](https://www.facebook.com/Wllgr?fref=ts) for his beautiful illustration.</p>
+That's all folks, thanks to [Homeshake](https://www.facebook.com/homeshake/) for his soulful selection, thanks to [William Girault](https://www.facebook.com/Wllgr?fref=ts) for his beautiful illustration and PS KY for her magic writings.</p>